If you’ve seen any of those review sites that list top 5 VPN’s for Thailand or similar, don’t bother.

-You see, not all VPN’s are created equally and there are 4 key things you need to consider:
+Not all VPN’s are created equally, either: There are 4 key things you need to consider:

-- How many countries the company has servers in: This determines how many countries you can pretend to be surfing the internet in.
-So, while you might be in Thailand, you can pretend to be in Italy, for example.
+- How many countries the company has servers in: This determines how many countries you can pretend to be connected in.
+So, while you might be staying in Thailand, you can pretend to be in Italy, for example.

 - How fast the connection is: Some VPN’s take ages to boot up once you click on the software that you have to load once connected to the web.
 The better services take less than 20 seconds on average.

 - How the VPN performs inside the country you are based in: Some just didn't work well for me in Thailand.
-One service was in fact blocked by True internet, somehow!
+One free service was in fact blocked by True internet.

 Here's a breakdown of the 2 VPN services that I currently use, and will work brilliantly for you while staying in Thailand: